StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 {% endtab %}
 {% endtabs %}

+To enable token-based authentication, the following parameters should be included in the section `authentcation.token_auth` of each Agent V1 Splunk check configuration file:

+* **name** - Name of the user who will use this token.
+* **initial_token** - An initial, valid token.
+This token will be used once only and then replaced with a new generated token requested by the integration.
+* **audience** - The Splunk token audience.
+* **token_expiration_days** - Validity of the newly requested token.
+Default 90 days.
+* **renewal_days** - Number of days before a new token should be refreshed.
+Default 10 days.

+The first time the check runs, the configured `initial_token` will be exchanged for a new token.
+After the configured `renewal_days` days, another new token will be requested from Splunk with a validity of `token_expiration_days`.

 #### HTTP basic authentication

 {% hint style="info" %}
 It is recommended to use [token-based authentication](#token-based-authentication).
 {% endhint %}

 With HTTP basic authentication, the `username` and `password` specified in the Agent V1 check configuration files are used to connect to Splunk.
-These parameters are specified in `authentication.basic_auth`.
+These parameters are specified in the section `authentication.basic_auth` of each Agent V1 Splunk check configuration file.

 {% tabs %}
 {% tab title="Example check configuration with HTTP basic authentication" %}